Design and characterization of the POKERINO prototype for the POKER/NA64 experiment at CERN: Results

 This equation shows that, for beam rate $f_b \ll f_{cut}$, with $f_{cut}=(g_0 \, e N^\prime R_b)^{-1}$, a linear relation between the gain and $V_b$ holds, while at larger frequencies the gain drops as $f_{cut}/f_{b}$.
 For the PKR-CAL centre-most crystal, a conservative estimate for $N^\prime$ is $300\times 10^{3}$ phe, therefore $f_{cut}\approx 10 \,$MHz.
 Any instantaneous beam rate fluctuation $\sigma _{f_b}$ would induce a variation in the gain, and thus in the reconstructed energy response of the calorimeter, contributing to the overall energy resolution through a constant term

 In the POKER experiment, the nominal value of $f_b$ is about 100 kHz, so that $f_{cut}/f_{b} \gtrsim 100$.
-Since at H4, for these operating conditions, the in-spill beam intensity fluctuations can reach up to is $\sigma_{f_b}/f_b\approx 30\%$, this ensures that intensity-induced gain fluctuations contribute as a sub-dominant term to the overall energy resolution\footnote{We observe that, in principle, larger spill-by-spill variations of $f_b$ are possible at H4 - in POKER, we plan to compensate for this effect by recalibrating the central cell response for each spill, exploiting the signature of 100 GeV/c $e^+$ events.}.
+Since at H4, for these operating conditions, the in-spill beam intensity fluctuations can reach up to $\sigma_{f_b}/f_b\approx 30\%$, this ensures that intensity-induced gain fluctuations contribute as a sub-dominant term to the overall energy resolution\footnote{We observe that, in principle, larger spill-by-spill variations of $f_b$ are possible at H4 - in POKER, we plan to compensate for this effect by recalibrating the central cell response for each spill, exploiting the signature of 100 GeV/c $e^+$ events.}.

 The validity of this model was checked with a dedicated measurement using the setup discussed in Sec.~\ref{sec:labsetup}.
 The pulsed laser intensity was set to obtain a \texttt{PKR-CAL-SiPM} signal equivalent to approximately $400\times10^{3}$ phe at low frequency, and the sensor response was then measured as a function of the laser pulses frequency $f_b$.
 In this configuration, the expected cut-off frequency is approximately $f_{cut}=8.9$ MHz.
 To correct any possible dependency of the laser itself on the latter observable, for each frequency value we measured the laser average power $P$ with the photodiode, and we applied a correction to account for any frequency-dependent variation of the light intensity through the relation $A=A_{raw} \times \frac{P_0/f_0}{P/f}$, where $P_0$ is the measured power at the lowest measured frequency $f_0=1$~kHz.
 The magnitude of this correction was frequency-dependent, with a maximum value of $9\%$ for $f=2$~MHz.
+The uncertainty on this correction factor, properly accounted for in the analysis, is dominated by the $2\%$ accuracy on the absolute laser power $P$ measured with the photodiode.
 The obtained result is show in Fig.~\ref{fig:freq}, left panel, reporting the experimental measurements together with a fit performed with the simplified-model function $A(f)=A_0/(1+f/f_{cut})$, with the two free parameters $A_0$ and $f_{cut}$.
 The measured cut-off frequency $f_{cut}=8.3\pm1.3$ MHz is in good agreement with the model prediction, accounting for the uncertainty on $N^\prime$.